reuk/wayverb/docs_source/conclusion.md

 #### Accessibility

-The accessibility of the program was limited to the design of the graphical interface.
+Considerations regarding the accessibility of the program were limited to the design of the graphical interface.
 The target demographic of creative users was considered in several ways.

 The workflow is designed to be intuitive.
 When the app is opened, it asks for a CAD file to load.
 Once a file has been selected, a list of settings will open